-ICBC is a Chinese state-owned commercial bank and is the largest bank in the world in as measured by Tier 1 capital, with US$4.32 trillion in total assets as of December 2019 .
+ICBC is a Chinese state-owned commercial bank that is the largest bank in the world based on total assets in 2021.
 The bank is also included as a Global Systemically Important Bank (G-SIB) by the Financial Stability Board.

 JD, known fully as Jingdong, is a Chinese e-commerce platform that has built its brand value on the basis of being a provider of premium (and at first primarily electronic) goods with good customer service and extremely fast and efficient delivery.
 JD has a business-to-consumer (B2C) e-commerce model, and is one of China's two largest B2C e-commerce platforms, with the other being JD's rival T-Mall.

-JD Digits, formerly known as JD Finance, was the fintech arm of Chinese internet giant JD until the unit was merged with JD AI and JD Cloud to become JD Technology in January 2021.
+JD Digits, formerly known as JD Finance, was the fintech arm of Chinese internet giant JD until the unit was merged with JD Cloud & AI to become JD Technology in early 2021.
 The scope of JD Digits includes the extension of credit to consumers, partner businesses and SMEs, as well as digitalization support services for businesses and government entities, such as digitalized inventory and account management.